ulan/javascript-agent-memory/explainer.md

 We do not require the result to be precise.
 The implementation should return an estimate and a range of possible values.
 If the heap contains only one JavaScript agent, then the result is precise and is equal to the heap size (i.e. equivalent to the existing `performance.memory.usedJSHeapSize`).
-The same is the case when the method is called in a worker because each worker has its own heap.
+The same is the case when the API is invoked in a worker because each worker has its own heap.

-If the result may leak information from a foreign origin, then the promise is rejected with a SecurityError DOMException:
+If the result may leak information from a foreign origin, then the promise is rejected with a `SecurityError` exception:

 ```javascript
 try {